OLBA Joyce Cunningham Award

 • The recipient will prepare a short acceptance speech.

-• Award winners receive 1 complimentary tickets to the OLA Library Awards Gala.
+• Award winners receive 1 complimentary ticket to the OLA Library Awards Gala

 2025 McKellar Public Library Board